 Totally chill!
+Our groups are a space for young people to feel a sense of belonging, celebration, and make friends.
 Usually our groups start off with an ice-breaker, and then we break off into conversations or activities.
 It's completely up to you how you want to spend your time at the group.
 Some people prefer to chill out with a cuppa, and others prefer to do an activity, and that's totally ok!All of our groups are run by our trained facilitators, so if you have any questions or need a bit of support, they’re the best folks to talk to.
 If you ever feel uncomfortable or have any concerns at a group, let the facilitator know and they’ll do their best to settle the situation.

 How do online groups work?

 We've put together a little information sheet about the platform we use for our online groups, and how it works.
 Check it out here!

 It's my first time going to any kind of group and I'm nervous, can you help?

 Coming to a RainbowYOUTH group for the first time can be pretty nerve racking and building the courage to come along can sometimes take a wee while.
 All of our groups strive to be welcoming environments and chances are you won’t be the only new person to the space, and we’ve all been there!
 Our facilitators will recognise any new faces to the group and will keep you under their wing.

 Most of our groups are open to queer and gender diverse youth between 13 and 27, but some of them are identity or age specific.
 Check their details below or on Facebook, to double check.
 Our groups aren't just for “out” queer and gender diverse youth too - if you're unsure about your identity, this is just as much your space as it is ours!
 Parents can drop off a young person at a group but aren't allow to attend so we can protect our young peoples' safety and privacy.

 How do I get to a group?